entando/entando-pipelines/doc/macros.md

  Actions:
  - FULL-BUILD        executes a full and clean npm build+test
- - PUBLISH           publishes the maven artifact for development in the process, sets on it the proper version name and rebuilds the artifact
+ - PUBLISH           publishes the maven artifact for development in the process, sets on it the proper version number and rebuilds the artifact
  - GA-PUBLICATION    publishes the maven artifact for general availability doesn't alter the sources like PUBLISH
  - MTX-MVN-SCAN-SONAR          Executes a full sonar scan, including the coverage report